This story is typical – you learn web design by building your website. A friend, family member, or co-worker becomes intrigued by your new skill.

 The less you charge, the more your client will attempt to take advantage of you.
 Psychologically it is weird because the more you pay for something, the more you value it and the less you complain.

-So if you have a cheap price, people are going to see how much they can squeeze out of you.
+So if you have a low price, people are going to see how much they can squeeze out of you.
 Whereas if you price yourself at a premium level, you’ll have more leeway to over-deliver and provide the “wow” factor to please your client.

-But one way or another, you need to get to that premium level because if you’re the lowest-cost, you are a commodity and replaceable.
+But one way or another, you need to get to that premium level because if you’re the lowest-cost, you are a commodity and therefore replaceable.